Tyk Gateway v2.7

 Added SMTP support

-Now you can configure Dashboard to send transactional emails using your SMTP provider.
-See documentation for details.
+Now you can configure the Dashboard to send transactional emails using your SMTP provider.
+See Outbound Email Configuration for details.

 For details on upgrading all Tyk versions, see Upgrading Tyk.